byronbytes/NoLexa/README.md

 ### Resources
-These resources are meant for development, but if you want to PR this is a good place to start.
+If you want to help contribute this is a good place to start.

 https://www.automatetheplanet.com/adb-cheat-sheet/